teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 1. #!/bin/bash : The shebang is a directive to the loader to use the program which is specified after the #! as the interpreter for the file in question when you try to execute it.

-2. file=$1 : This line is going to take the arguments from your file that have the list of files.
+2. file=$1 : This line is going to take the arguments from your file that have the list of files you want to read.

 3. echo "..." : Just a command to return me which stage of the executable the HTCondor are in.